jxia3/cs1380/non-distribution/README.md

 *TF-IDF Performance*: The throughput of the TF-IDF subsystems is also described in the `"throughput"` portion of package.json.

 My TF-IDF crawler and query handler achieved roughly the same performance as their non-TF-IDF counterparts since none of their code changed.
 Locally, my TF-IDF indexer was slower than my basic indexer, taking 95.065 seconds to process 10 pages, which is a throughput of 0.105.
-On AWS, my TF-IDF indexer achieved a throughput of x by processing 10 pages in x seconds.
-As expected, the extra work required to maintain a TF-IDF index traded off performance for search result quality.
+On AWS, my TF-IDF indexer achieved a throughput of 1.389 by processing 10 pages in 7.201 seconds.
+The extra work required to maintain a TF-IDF index traded off performance for search result quality, although the difference on AWS was negligible.

 My performance testing scripts are located in the `t/p` directory.